Fulger19/Proiect-practic-Testare-Manuala/README.md

 # 3. SQL section

-Created a database named 'orangehrm' and a table named 'dependents' with all the columns needed to save data per specifications.
-Performed different queries inside the sql file: dependents.sql
+Created a database named 'scoala89' and two tables named 'copii8C' and 'note8C' with all the columns needed to save data per specifications.
+Performed different queries inside the sql file: